All permits issued under this section are subject to limitations that may be imposed by

 - No first-year undergraduate student is eligible for a permit during the academic year unless authorized by the Office of the Dean of Students.

-- No parking permit shall be issued to any student for any Vehicle that is required to be registered pursuant to Chapter 20 of the North Carolina General Statutes, or the corresponding statute of a state other than North Carolina, until the student requesting the permit provides the name of the insurer, the policy number under which the student has financial responsibility, and the student certifies that the Vehicle is insured at the levels set in G.S.
-20-279.1(11) or higher.
+- No parking permit shall be issued to any student for any Vehicle that is required to be registered pursuant to Chapter 20 of the General Statutes, or the corresponding statute of a state other than North Carolina, until the student requesting the permit provides the name of the insurer, the policy number under which the student has financial responsibility, and the student certifies that the Vehicle is at least insured at the levels set forth in G.S.
+20-279.1(11).

 Retired Faculty/Staff Permits